munificent/game-programming-patterns/book/observer.markdown

 </aside>

-What we'd like, as always, is to have all the code concerned with one aspect of the game nicely lumped in one place.
+What we'd like, as always, is to have all the code concerned with one facet of the game nicely lumped in one place.
 The challenge is that achievements are triggered by a bunch of different aspects of gameplay.
 How can that work without coupling the achievement code to all of them?